platformsh/platformsh-docs/docs/src/domains/steps/non-production-custom-domains.md

 If you delete a production custom domain, all of the attached non-production custom domains are deleted too.
+You need to rebuild the affected non-production environments for the change to be complete.

 If you downgrade from an Elite or Enterprise plan to a Professional plan, all of the custom domains set on non-production environments are automatically removed.